SpiderDave/DavePatcher/README.md

         value.
 You may also do variable assignment without using "var" if not in strict mode, but if the variable name contains a space, you must use the var keyword.
+    num <var name> = <number>
+        variable assignment to a number type

     list variables
         Show a list of all variables.
 In addition to variables defined using the "var" keyword, there are "special variables" that are set automatically, so this is handy for finding them.

-    if <var>==<string>
+    if <var>[==<variable>]
     ...
     else
     ...
     end if
-        A basic if, else, end if block.  "else" is optional, and it's very limited.
-Can not be nested currently, only comparison with string is supported.
+        A basic if, else, end if block.  "else" is optional.  if..then blocks are whitespace-aware and can be nested.
+For comparison purposes, numeric strings are equal to numbers, and for truth testing, 0 or the empty string "" is considered false (though "" is not equal to 0).

     choose <string>
         randomly selects an item in <string> separated by spaces and puts the